 Born Again is a term used, first in Methodism and then moved to other religions in the Fundamentalist and Evangelist areas of Protestant Christianity.

-Buddhism is an old religions.
+Buddhism is an old religion.
 It is Dharmic in origin.
 Buddhism entered the United States during the Nineteenth Century, with the arrival of the first immigrants from East Asia.
 The first Buddhist temple was established in San Francisco in 1853 by Chinese Americans.
 During the late Nineteenth Century Buddhist missionaries from Japan, went to the United States.
 The Counties where Buddhism is practiced include: China, Japan, Korea, Sri Lanka, Cambodia, Vietnamese and others.
 Buddhism first came to North America through Chinese immigrants, who settled in the western parts of the United States, beginning in the 1840’s. as well as by North Americans and Europeans, who visited Asia and brought back with them Buddhist texts.
 In the latter part of the 1800’s, the influence of Buddhist thought began showing up in the literary works of Walt Whitman, Henry David Thoreau, and Ralph Waldo Emerson.

 Catholic Church, also referred to as the Roman Catholic Church, which is led by the Pope, and is a Christian Church.
 Maryland was created as a state where Catholics were welcome, by Lord Baltimore.
 Catholicism was introduced to English colonies in 1634 with the founding of the Province of Maryland by Cecil Calvert, 2nd Baron Baltimore, based on a charter granted to his father George Calvert, 1st Baron Baltimore.
 The first settlers were accompanied by two Jesuit missionaries traveling as gentlemen adventurers.
 The 1646 defeat of the Royalists in the in the English Civil War led to stringent laws against Catholic education and the extradition of known Jesuits from the colony, including Andrew White, and the destruction of their school at Calverton Manor.
 During the greater part of the Maryland colonial period, Jesuits continued to conduct Catholic schools clandestinely from their manor house in Newtowne St. Francis Xavier Church and Newtown Manor House Historic District.
 After Virginia established Anglicanism as mandatory in the colony, many Puritans migrated from Virginia to Maryland.
 The government gave them land for a settlement called Providence, which is now called Annapolis.
 In 1650, the Puritans revolted against the proprietary government and set up a new government that outlawed both Catholicism and Anglicanism.
 In March of 1655, the 2nd Lord Baltimore sent an army under Governor William Stone to put down the revolt, Near Annapolis, his Roman Catholic army was decisively defeated by a Puritan army in what was to be known as the Battle of the Severn.
 The Puritan revolt lasted until 1658, when the Calvert family regained control and re-enacted the Toleration Act.
 The Abenaki, also spelled Abnaki, were Native Americans, converted by Jesuit missionaries from Quebec.
 They were the first Catholics to live in New Hampshire.
 At the time, in 1641, New Hampshire was under the jurisdiction of Massachusetts.
 The Abenaki, part of the Algonquian speaking people, also lived in Quebec in Canada, Maine and Vermont.
 Prior to 1772, no definite records are available regarding any regularly established Catholic church in the present State of Delaware.
 In 1730 Cornelius Hallahan, an Irish Catholic settled in Mill Creek Hundred, in New Castle Country, or County, on an estate called Cuba Rock by him.
 A place near the present location of Mount Cuba, in Delaware.
 The first Catholic services in the State of Delaware were most likely, held at the home of Cornelius Hallahan.
 The Apoquiniminck Mission, in the lower part of New Castle Country, or County, was established before 1750, by Jesuits from St. Xavier’s Mission in Cecil County, in Cecil County, Maryland.
 In January of 1772, Father Matthew Sittenperger, a Jesuit Known under the name of Manners, purchased a farm in Mill Creek Hundred, which was known as Coffee Run, and here a log chapel called St. Mary’s and a residence was erected.
 Father Sittensperger was succeeded by the Stephen Faure who, with other Frenchmen, was driven from St. Domingo by slave uprisings and settled at Wilmington.
 In 1785, Delaware became one of the four states, where Catholics were not under what is called civil disabilities.